 Having and using a debit card depends on the amount of money you have in your bank account.
-When you have money in your account, you can use the card to make purchases, withdraw money from the ATM and pay your bills using your card directly from the money you have on your account.
+When you have money in your account, you can use the card to make purchases, withdraw money from the ATM and pay your bills using the card directly from the money you have in your account.
 When there is no money, you cannot use it.

 Logically, when the bank offers a line of credit, it charges fees and interest if you do not pay back the amount borrowed within a given period of time, usually 25-30 days which is the grace period.

 The benefit of using credit cards is that

 - You get to conveniently have money when in need – it could be buying a pair of shoes or spending the money to run a business.

 - While using credit cards, depending on the policy, one might earn rewards and build their credit score.

 - Cards are a safer and more convenient way of carrying money.

 - It is easy to sink into credit card debt if one is a carefree spender.